 Geology is the study of the earth, its materials and the processes acting upon them.
 As a geology student, you’ll study topics that include paleontology, volcanology, earthquake seismology, plate tectonics and groundwater flow.
 You also might work alongside faculty who trek across the globe conducting some of the most important research of our time.

 Within the major, you can choose from three emphases, including one for students seeking to become high school science teachers—jobs that are in high demand.
 Other graduates work in a wide variety of positions in research, industry, government, academia and nonprofit organizations.

 Our Health Sciences program focuses on giving you the foundation to pursue careers or graduate study in careers such as physical therapy and rehabilitation.
 Within this program, you may choose an emphasis in pre-physical therapy, which will prepare you for the graduate work necessary to become a Doctor of Physical Therapy.
-Or, you may select rehabilitation services as your emphasis, giving you a background in disability, vocational therapy, and other rehabilitation areas.
-This emphasis is also preparation for master’s degree study.
-Job opportunities include providing services to people with disabilities.
+Or, you may select health sciences, general.
+The health sciences program also offers a degree completion program for applied associate degree holders.

 History majors not only explore the past, gaining insights into how societies change over time, but also develop important reading, writing, research and interpretive skills.
 History represents a fascinating, flexible major that permits you to study the broadest possible range of human experience.

 Study of history opens many possible professional doors, rather than preparing students to do one thing.
 NIU history graduates have gone on to teach in schools; conduct museum and archival work; graduate from law and other professional schools; find work in government, military and private-sector employment; and attend graduate school in a variety of disciplines.